 - Mixtures with undissolved solids (coal slurries, polymer beads/water, silica/alcohol, etc.)

 The only guideline that applies to most materials is that the higher the viscosity or solids-content of a liquid, the lower will be the maximum flow rate that can be atomized with a given nozzle.
 Even though the power delivered to a nozzle is user-adjustable in order to accommodate various liquids, the application of higher power to hard-to-atomize liquids does not ensure that the nozzle will atomize at a flow rate near its rated capacity with water.

-1 Pure liquids, the only factor limiting the ability to atomize ultrasonically is viscosity.
-In general, the upper limit on viscosity is on the order of 50 cps.
-However, the maximum possible flow rate at 50 cps is severely limited, less than 0.25 ml/sec.
-As viscosity is reduced, the maximum flow rate correspondingly increases, eventually reaching the maximum flow rate for a given nozzle configuration at viscosities under 10 cps.
+1. Pure liquids, the only factor limiting the ability to atomize ultrasonically is viscosity.
+In general, the upper limit on viscosity is on the order of 100 cps.
+However, the maximum possible flow rate at 100 cps can be limited.
+As viscosity is reduced, the maximum flow rate correspondingly increases.
 (See Flow Rate Ranges and Liquid Delivery Issues.)